Peshmerga: 2014 war against the Islamic State

+In the second half of 2014, however, the Peshmerga proved unable to hold their newly gained positions to Iraqi Kurdistan's west (Nineveh Plains/Nineveh governorate), including Sinjar, which was followed by widespread massacres committed by the Islamic State, including the Yazidi genocide.
+After initially withdrawing, with the regional capital Erbil coming within approximately 30 minutes of an Islamic State advance, the Peshmerga later counterattacked and recaptured the entire Erbil governorate, large areas to Iraqi Kurdistan's west, in Nineveh Governorate, and to Iraqi Kurdistan's south, in the Diyala and Kirkuk governorates.
+These operations were carried out in coordination with U.S. air support and Kurdish forces from the People’s Protection Units (YPG) and the Kurdistan Workers’ Party (PKK), which cooperated with the Peshmerga during several offensives in Nineveh Governorate, including the Sinjar offensives.
+The Sinjar offensives marked one of the first cross-border military collaborations between Kurdish forces from different parts of Kurdistan in the 21st century.

+In September 2014, during the Siege of Kobani, approximately 300 Peshmerga fighters were deployed to Syrian Kurdistan to assist Kurdish forces there, marking the first official deployment of the Peshmerga outside Iraq.
+Equipped with heavy weaponry, the Peshmerga crossed two international borders and were greeted by large crowds of Kurds in Turkey during their transit.

-In 2014, the Peshmerga and Iraqi Armed Forces withdrew from the Nineveh Plains, which was said by the locals as being a contributing factor of the quick Islamic State victory in the invasion, and the widespread massacre of Yazidis, who were rendered defenseless.
-After the retreat and with the capital Erbil, only being 30-minutes away from ISIS' threat, the Peshmerga fought back and recaptured wast territories of the Kirkuk, Nineveh and Diyala Governorates.
-Special Forces of the Peshmerga were also involved in joint special operations with the U.S. during the war, like in the Hawija prison raid.
-According to Myles B. Caggins III, the Senior Spokesperson for the Global Coalition to Defeat ISIS at the time, the Peshmerga made the "ultimate sacrifice" in the War Against the Islamic State with over 1,300 Peshmerga fighters being killed, and upwards of 8,000 being wounded.
+According to Myles B. Caggins III, the Senior Spokesperson for the Global Coalition to Defeat ISIS at the time, the Peshmerga made the "ultimate sacrifice" in the war Against the Islamic State with over 1,300 Peshmerga fighters being killed, and upwards of 8,000 being wounded.
 As stated by a report of the German Federal Office for Migration and Refugees, the Peshmerga are seen by locals as heroes due to their involvement in the fight against ISIS.

+Post-2017 reforms

-In the fall of 2017, however, the Peshmerga suffered a major defeat at the hands of the Iraqi armed forces and lost vast territories due to the 2017 Iraqi–Kurdish conflict.
+Following the defeat of ISIS in 2017, conflicts with the Iraqi government, supported by Shi'ite militas and the IRGC renewed, leading to the 2017 Iraqi–Kurdish conflict.

-Post-2017 reforms and advancements

-Following the defeat of ISIS in 2017, Peshmerga reforms focused on unification and modernization.
+Post-ISIS Peshmerga reforms focused on unification and modernization.
 In September 2022, the U.S. and KRG renewed a MoU to create a unified, nonpartisan force under MoPA command by 2026, including disbanding partisan Units 70 and 80, establishing two Area Commands and 11 light infantry divisions, and achieving a planned strength of 138,000.
 By mid-2025, four divisions were operational, biometric enrollment exceeded 85%, and unification entered its final phase, with completion expected by year-end.
 Advancements included the 2025 'Peshmerga Medical Force Readiness Initiative' and proposals for air defense systems.
 Continued Coalition support via CTEF provided stipends, vehicles, and equipment.
 However, progress has been slowed by KDP-PUK division, ISIS' threat, and disputes with the central government in Baghdad.